CyJackX/Coding-Exercises/README.md

-# freeCodeCamp
-Andy's repository of freeCodeCamp exercises to remember
+Andy's repository of coding exercises.

 I like Project Euler problems, they're pretty fun to keep track of, especially as they start encouraging more complex algorithms relating to encryption or whatnot.